Shubhamp1612/Autonomous_Delivery_Robot/README.md

 ## Web server

+1. The web_server package consists of code to interact with the my sql database and detect new orders.
+As soon as the restaurant food is ready to be delivered, the resturant worker has to set the status of order as Ready using the samsbot website.

-1. The web_server package consists of code in file 'talker.py' (https://github.com/Shubhamp1612/Autonomous_Delivery_Robot/blob/master/catkin_ws/src/web_server/scripts/talker.py) to connect to the sql database and publish on the 'orders' topic as soon as an order arrives with 'Ready' state.
+2. The code in file 'talker.py' (https://github.com/Shubhamp1612/Autonomous_Delivery_Robot/blob/master/catkin_ws/src/web_server/scripts/talker.py) helps to connect to the sql database and publish on the 'orders' topic as soon as an order arrives with 'Ready' state.
 This code should be modified as required.

+3. By subscribing to the 'orders' topic, one can get the details of new order which includes the location of the food to be delivered.